cup season is live · 16 real drills · timed for the tournament take the kick →

 "moo lah lah. zee chair, she calls you back."

-🐄 He receives this information every morning.
-He chooses the throne every time.
+🐄 Dracu-Moo receives this information every morning, and chooses the throne every time.

 🦇 Dracu-Moo's four most effective lines